Alfresco/docs-alfresco/content-services/latest/develop/oop-ext-points/rest-api-java-wrapper.md

     private Node findNode(String term,
                           String parentNodeId) {
         String rootNodeId = parentNodeId; // The id of the node to start the search from.
 Supports the aliases -my-, -root- and -shared-.
-        Integer skipCount = 0;            // The number of entities that exist in the collection before those included in this list.
-If not supplied then the default value is 0.
-        Integer maxItems = 100;           // The maximum number of items to return in the list.
-If not supplied then the default value is 100.
         String nodeType = null; // Restrict the returned results to only those of the given node type and its sub-types

+        Integer skipCount = 0;
+        Integer maxItems = 100;
         List<String> include = null;
         List<String> orderBy = null;
         List<String> fields = null;